jeffi369/JFZSKSealScript/README.md

 This font aims to preserve the elegance and structure of the Zhongshan Wang Seal Script while expanding its character set for modern use in design, education, and cultural promotion.

+## JFZSKSealScript v2.5 The font is officially released.
+Oct.
+26, 2025
+JFZSKSealScript has been upgraded to version 2.5, which now includes 2,700 Chinese vocabulary entries.

 ## JFZSKSealScript v2.0 The font is officially released.

 -The font library has been upgraded to 2,327 characters, approximately 2,300 single characters in the Zhongshan King Seal Script.